-In connection with entering into a senior secured term loan facility in February 2020, the Company issued warrants to purchase 1,400,000 shares of its common stock.
-In connection with an amendment to that facility in February 2021, the Company issued a warrant to purchase 450,000 shares of the Company's common stock.
-These warrant instruments qualify for equity classification and have been allocated based upon the relative fair value of the base instrument and the warrant.
-See Note 9 for additional information.
+In connection with entering into a senior secured term loan facility in February 2020, the Company issued warrants to purchase 35,000 shares of its common stock to the lender, Perceptive Credit Holdings III, L.P. ("Perceptive").
+In connection with an amendment to that facility in February 2021, the Company issued warrants to purchase 11,250 shares of the Company's common stock (collectively, the "Perceptive Warrants").
+The Perceptive Warrants qualify for equity classification and have been allocated based upon the relative fair value of the base instrument and the warrant.
+The Perceptive Warrants were subject to repricing in the event of an offering of securities at a price lower than the existing strike price before December 31, 2022.
+In connection with the Sixth Amendment, we amended and restated the Perceptive Warrants to reset the strike price of the Perceptive Warrants.
+See Notes 9 and 10 for additional information.

-In connection with an underwritten public offering completed in October 2021, the Company issued warrants to purchase 13,333,324 shares of its common stock.
-This offering also triggered an adjustment to the exercise price of the existing warrants mentioned above, which resulted in a reduction of the strike price for these warrants.
-This reduction resulted in an immaterial increase to additional paid in capital.
-See Notes 9 and 10 for additional infomation.
+In connection with an underwritten public offering completed in October 2021, the Company issued warrants to purchase 333,333 shares of its common stock.
+This offering also triggered an adjustment to the exercise price of the Perceptive Warrants, which resulted in a reduction of the strike price for these warrants.
+This reduction resulted in an immaterial increase to additional paid-in-capital.
+See Notes 9 and 10 for additional information.